vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 The Alwars have given expression to the intense love for the Lord that the devotee has for the Supreme Paramatman, and they are illustrative of the behaviour or a prapanna who spends sometime in this world before attaining his eternal service in the Supreme Abode.

-"I spent my time in study of scriptures and in listening ro those great texts like Sri Bhashyam and others, serving
+"I spent my time in study of scriptures and in listening ro those great texts like Sri Bhashyam and others, serving Him in a humble manner, worshipping Him day in and day out, without wasting my time".

-164

-Essence of Srimad Rahasyatraya Saram

-Him in a humble manner, worshipping Him day in and day out, without wasting my time".

 "Remembering the utterances of the seers that are admixed with the auspicious qualities of the Lord, I got rid of my immense sorrow, caused by sins in this world.
 If they do not get rid of their sins and miseries like this, how can they spend their time!"